networkservicemesh/networkservicemesh/sdk/README.md

 ### Writing a ChainedEndpoint

-Writing a new *composite* is done better by extending the `BaseCompositeEndpoint` strucure.
+Writing a new *composite* is done better by extending the `BaseCompositeEndpoint` structure.
 It already implements the `ChainedEndpoint` interface.

 `ChainedEndpoint` method description:

  * `Request(context.Context, *NetworkServiceRequest) (*connection.Connection, error)` - the request handler.
 The contract here is that the implementer should call next composite's Request method and should return whatever should be the incoming connection.
-Example: check the implementation in `sdk/endpoint/monitor.go`
+Example: check the implementation in `sdk/endpoint/monitor.go`.
  * `Close(context.Context, *connection.Connection) (*empty.Empty, error)` - the close handler.
 The implementer should ensure that next composite's Close method is called before returning.
  * `Name() string` - returns the name of the composite.
  * `Init(context *InitContext) error` - an init function to be called before the endpoint GRPC listener is started but after the NSM endpoint is created.